SLeess/Blogs-Laravel-NodeJS/README.md

 # Blogs-Laravel-NodeJS
-I made this project to integrate both technologies, Laralvel in the backend and NodeJS in the fontend
+I made this project to integrate both technologies, Laralvel in the backend and React in the fontend